-Your choice of countertops is one of the most important decisions in a kitchen remodel, and sets a tone both visually and emotionally.
+Choosing a countertop is one of the most important decisions in a kitchen remodel, and sets a tone both visually and emotionally.
 Plus, depending on the material, it could take up a significant percentage of your budget, which you should know up front.
-Therefore, choosing the correct countertop materials is an important step of the design and planning phases of your kitchen remodel.
+Therefore, choosing the right countertop material is an essential step in both the planning and design phases of your kitchen remodel.

-While you may have been dreaming of granite countertops for years, there are other options available that you should examine in addition to granite.
+While you may have been dreaming of granite countertops for years, there are other options available that you should be aware of in addition to granite.
 Here are the most common kitchen countertop materials every homeowner should consider before starting a kitchen remodel.

 1. Granite Countertops

-At times, granite is viewed as a luxury option for a kitchen remodel.
-However, even granite has options that will fit into any homeowners budget.
-You can find granite countertops priced anywhere between $25 and $1,000 per square foot.
+- At times, granite is viewed as a luxury option for a kitchen remodel.
+However, even granite has options that will fit into any homeowner's budget.
+You can find granite countertops priced anywhere between $25 and $140 per square foot.

 2. Quartz Countertops

-After decades of completing kitchen remodels, we’ve found that granite and quartz are often lumped together in the minds of the homeowner.
+After decades of completing kitchen remodels, we’ve found that granite and quartz are often lumped together in the minds of many homeowners.
 They’re similar in some ways, but you should evaluate these options separately.

-3. Solid Surfaces: Think of this as a lower-level version of quartz.
+Think of this as a lower-level version of quartz.
 You get the seamless look and style of engineered stone but without the durability.
-Damage can usually be sanded out.
+However, damage can usually be sanded out.

-4. Concrete: In modern designs, concrete countertops can help you stand out from the granite and quartz crowd.
-The material can be dyed in a wide range of colors and it’s more durable than just about any other option.
+In modern designs, concrete countertops can help you stand out from the granite and quartz crowd.
+The material can be dyed in a wide range of colors, and it’s more durable than just about any other option.
 However, it is incredibly heavy, so modifications to the cabinet structure and higher install costs may affect the price.